WE_IA_AGENT_BUS

 Topics covered

-• →Selection of a real use case from the business context
+• →Choosing a real use case from the enterprise context

-• →Formalization of agent logic and action loop
+• →Formalizing the agent's logic and its action loop

-• →Evaluation of results: value created, observed limits, improvement levers
+• →Evaluating results: value created, observed limitations, improvement levers

 • →Conditions for scaling and integration into existing systems